What is Respect in Sport for Activity Leaders training?

-Scouters with financial need may apply for No One Left Behind coverage of their Respect in Sport for Activity Leaders Training.
-Follow the instructions posted at Scouts.ca/ca/no-one-left-behind-how-apply.
+Scouters with financial need may apply for No One Left Behind coverage of their Respect in Sport for Activity Leaders Training by emailing RISSubsidy@scouts.ca.
 Once approved, Scouters will be able to access the training at no charge through their learning gateway in the David Huestis Learning Centre.

-I’m not an “Activity Leader”.
+I’m not an “Activity Leader”, I am part of the Group Committee.
 Is this the right training for me?

 Will there be an offline version of Respect in Sport for Activity Leaders?